 (3) To prove that the parent is absent from the home, you can provide:

 d) Mail which shows the absent parent has an address somewhere else

 e) Statement of person that absent parent lives with

 (4) To prove your disability/incapacity, you must provide:

 a) A statement from a doctor, osteopath, psychiatrist or psychologist

 b) The doctor's statement must contain a diagnosis, a prognosis (how long you will be disabled), and test results, medical records, or other evidence which prove your disability.
 Ask Legal Aid about forms for your doctor to complete.

-Self Advocacy - How to Get Through the Maze of Welfare click here.
+Click on Self Advocacy - How to Get Through the Maze of Welfare for more information.

 15. Where can I get more information?

 For more information, call the Oregon Public Benefits Hotline (1-800-520-5292) or your local Legal Aid Services Office for possible advice or representation.
 Click on https://oregonlawhelp.org/find-legal-help for a directory of legal aid programs.